← Back to all cloud security roles

 - Build a few detections in a lab SIEM.
 Shows the detective half of the generalist role.

-The full set, with time estimates and how to talk about each in interviews, is the portfolio playbook.
+The full set, with time estimates and how to talk about each in interviews, is the portfolio playbook; pair it with the interview questions so each artifact has a rehearsed story.
 Don't build a "cloud security dashboard" toy app - hiring managers see hundreds.
 Build operational artifacts that look like real work.

 How to break in (and pivot from adjacent roles)